subeenregmi/JutPatti-Cards-Game/README.md

 # JutPatti-Cards-Game
-Simple Cards Game created in C# based on the game I used to play.
+Simple Cards Game created in C# based on a card game I used to play.